CyberScoper/peakline-peakline-score/README.md

 ---

-## 📜 **Важная информация о лицензии / Important License Information**
+## 📜 Important License Information

-Исходный код в этом репозитории опубликован **только для ознакомительных и образовательных целей**. Он демонстрирует мои навыки и архитектурные решения.
+The source code in this repository is published **for informational and educational purposes only**.
+It demonstrates my skills and architectural decisions.

-> **Вам ЗАПРЕЩЕНО:**
+> **You are PROHIBITED from:**
-> *   Копировать, изменять, распространять или переиспользовать этот код (или его части) в своих проектах (коммерческих или некоммерческих).
+> *   Copying, modifying, distributing, or reusing this code (or its parts) in your own projects (commercial or non-commercial).
-> *   Создавать производные работы (форки) с целью разработки.
+> *   Creating derivative works (forks) for development purposes.
-> *   Продавать или сублицензировать данный код.
+> *   Selling or sublicensing this code.
 >
-> Все права на данный код защищены. Подробности смотрите в файле `LICENSE.md`.
+> All rights to this code are reserved.
+For details, see the `LICENSE.md` file.

 ---